LGBTQ culture in Seattle: Organizations

 Notable LGBTQ organizations in Seattle include: the Equal Rights Washington, Gay City Health Project, the Gender Justice League, Pride Foundation, the Lambert House LGBTQ youth center, and the Ingersoll Gender Center.

-The renowned Seattle Women's Chorus and Seattle Men's Chorus together are among the largest community choral organizations in North America, and stand out among the largest LGBTQ-identified choruses in the world.
-They are among the Pacific Northwest's most vibrant music organizations, performing for an annual audience of more than 30,000 patrons across the Puget Sound.
+The Seattle Women's Chorus and Seattle Men's Chorus together are among the largest community choral organizations in North America, and are among the largest LGBTQ-identified choruses in the world, performing for an annual audience of more than 30,000 patrons across the Puget Sound.

 The Northwest Network founded by lesbians in 1987 to support survivors of abuse and foster empowerment in the LGBTQ community.

 Pride Place is a housing and social service development aimed at LGBTQ senior care.
 It hosts the facilities of GenPride, a nonprofit organization serving the senior LGBTQ community in the greater Seattle metro area.

 Queer the Land is a cooperative housing organization that started in 2016 in Beacon Hill, which provides housing for LGBTQ local residents.
 Queer the Land also provides disaster-preparedness resources for the communities they serve.